ABOUT

 Rejoined Smithfit and built a strong referral pipeline with a prominent physio clinic in Richmond.
 The vast majority of new business came through rehab referrals.
 It became clear that precision coaching for general population clients — people who wanted to move better, feel stronger, and live well — was where I could do my most meaningful work.

-State of Fitness — founded
+State of Fitness — founded (against every odd)

 What I believe